ansible/ansible/docsite/rst/become.rst

 become_method
     (at play or task level) overrides the default method set in ansible.cfg, set to `sudo`/`su`/`pbrun`/`pfexec`/`doas`/`dzdo`

+become_flags
+    (at play or task level) permit to use specific flags for the tasks or role.
+One common use is to change user to nobody when the shell is set to no login

 For example, to manage a system service (which requires ``root`` privileges) when connected as a non-``root`` user (this takes advantage of the fact that the default value of ``become_user`` is ``root``)::

     - name: Ensure the httpd service is running